shroglck/open-pi-zero/README.md

 All numbers are averaged over 10 trials on top of prepackaged variations (robot/obj locations, URDFs, rgb_overlays) of each task in Simpler (total 240-2400 trials per task --- I see significant variations with <=3 seeds).
 Also note that these numbers may vary significantly among different checkpoints that are both mostly converged but from different epochs --- training with mixed datasets or using EMA might help.

 Reason on evaluating with both bf16 and float32: While the model is trained with bf16, mixed precision, and no KV caching, during inference KV cache of VLM/Proprio is used.
-This leads to a distribution shift of the policy output when bf16 is used [(discussion)](https://github.com/huggingface/transformers/issues/25420#issuecomment-1775317535) compared to not using KV cache, estimated around 5e-4 to 2.5e-3 (out of the [-1, 1] normalization range) in avg L1 distance; difference is negligible when float32 is used.
+This leads to a distribution shift of the policy output when bf16 is used [(discussion)](https://github.com/huggingface/transformers/issues/25420#issuecomment-1775317535) compared to not using KV cache, estimated around 5e-4 to 2.5e-3 (out of the [-1, 1] normalization range) in avg L1 distance; difference is negligible when float32 is used in inference.

 Disclaimer: Please do not associate the results here with possible results from Pi.